-GIEI (Groupement d’Intérêt Economique et Informatique) was founded in 1989 and entrusted NRB with the IT management of the French Community of Belgium and of the Walloon Region (presently the Walloon-Brussels Region).
+Created in 1989, the GIEI (Groupement d’Intérêt Economique et Informatique) entrusts NRB with the management of the ICT resources of the French Community of Belgium and the Walloon Region (presently the Walloon-Brussels Region).
 NRB modernises and secures its installations from 1995 onwards and expands them significantly in 1995.

-NRB extended its services to parastatal organisations and private companies in 2005.
+The group expands its range of services to parastatal and private institutions in 2005.

 New buildings are added in Herstal in 2007, and a third data centre is inaugurated in 2010.
-In the same year, NRB acquired the 51% shares owned by Dexia bank (now Belfius) in the holding ADINFO, which covers three IT companies active in the public sector: Cevi in Ghent, Adehis in Namur and Logins in Mechelen.
+In the same year, NRB buys the 51% shares Dexia (presently Belfius) holds in the ADINFO holding.
+This holding company includes three ICT companies that are active in the local public sector: Cevi in Ghent, Adehis in Namur and Logins in Mechelen.

-In 2011, NRB put in place a new disaster recovery centre thanks to its partnership with WDC (Wallonia Data Center) based in Villers-le-Bouillet.
-This finally enables NRB to offer its clients a complete DR solution, with data centres more than 30 km apart geographically, which complies with even the strictest requirements in terms of business continuity.
+In 2011, NRB installs a new disaster recovery centre through its partnership with the Wallonia Data Center (WDC), which is situated in Villers-le-Bouillet.
+This enables NRB to offer its customers a complete architecture with data centres located more than 30 km apart.

 In December 2016, NRB decides to sell its print shop operations to the IPEX Group, a specialised company with printing as its core business.